-A term 'bolus' means an intravenous dose of a drug given relatively quickly, and very often directly from hand.
-A bolus is often used in acute states, when there is a need for the drug to reach the desired place (e.g., heart in case of resuscitation) and act as fast as possible.
+The term 'bolus' means an intravenous dose of a drug given relatively quickly and very often directly from hand.
+A bolus is often used in acute states when there is a need for the drug to reach the desired place (e.g., heart in case of resuscitation) and act as fast as possible.

 A fluid bolus is given to fill the vascular bed quickly and is given mostly in the presence of hypovolemic shock.